durjoyliw/awesome-business-tools/README.md

 ---

-If you have any question about this opinionated list, do not hesitate to contact me [@example](https://twitter.com/example) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me durjoy.das1@outlook.com or open an issue on GitHub.